cryptpad/documentation/FAQ.rst

 Presentation application import/export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`app_presentation` application supported format are Microsoft PowerPoint ``.pptx`` and OpenDocument ``.odp``.
+The :ref:`app_presentation` supported format are Microsoft PowerPoint ``.pptx`` and OpenDocument ``.odp``.
 These can both be exported from popular software such as Google Slides and LibreOffice Impress:

 1. Export your document as ``.pptx`` or ``.odp`` in your existing software.
 2. Save the file to your computer.